kodi-il/radio-il/README.md

 Limitations:
 * When more than one pvr clients are enabled, XBMC will not show channels from a client that its initialization is cosiderably longer due to a bug in XBMC, for exmaple: IPTVSimple and Tvheadend, see: http://trac.xbmc.org/ticket/14498.
-* IPTVSimple doesn't support asx/asp so the streams links were extracted,
-   if the asx/asp contains a stream playlist and auto rotate between the stream then the transmission may cut off.
-* No epg is available currently.

-I'm a bit new to git and vcs but I'm always happy to get PR's,
-logos and new stations' stream url are welcome.